hellopankajpal/Olympic-insight-dashboard/README.md

 ### 5. Is gender participation becoming more balanced?
 The dashboard includes a Sex filter (F/M), but no chart currently visualizes the gender trend over time — this data isn't displayed in the current view.
 To answer this properly, a visual would need to be added (e.g., a trend line split by Sex), since the filter alone doesn't reveal the balance.

-## Summary: The dashboard directly answers questions 1 (partially, via map), 2, 3, and 4.
-Questions 5 and 6 require additional visuals/fields that aren't currently built into the report — the underlying data may support them, but they're not exposed in this view.